vita-student-projects/3D_Human_Pose_Estimation_group11/README.md

-This work is mainly done based on the HEMlets [github repo](https://github.com/redrock303/HEMlets).
+This work is mainly based on the HEMlets [github repo](https://github.com/redrock303/HEMlets).
 The folder HEMlets contains their code of the repo.